Bampot Restaurant in Bangtao

-This is one of the very few restaurants in Phuket that would effortlessly fit the new dining scene of Bangkok.
-Bangkok has now reached the Michelin stage and Chef Jamie Wakeford has a long past history with Michelin chefs.
-The dishes here are beautifully crafted and you can tell that a lot of time and experience has been given to find the right balance with the right ingredients.
+Bampot is one of the very few restaurants in Phuket that would effortlessly fit the new dining scene of Bangkok.
+Bangkok has now reached the Michelin stage, and Chef Jamie Wakeford has a long history with Michelin chefs.
+The dishes here are crafted beautifully, and you can tell that a lot of time and experience has been given to find the right balance with the right ingredients.

 Bampot is a refreshing experience when you had just a little too much Thai food and would like to have a special dinner.

-After a long day in the sun I really appreciated the cozy warm atmosphere of Bampot.
-I arrived a little early and probably looked exhausted after photo shooting and I was surprised how friendly the team was.
+After a long day in the sun, I appreciated the cosy warm atmosphere of Bampot.
+I arrived a little early and probably looked exhausted after photo shooting, and I was surprised how friendly the team was.
 (Remember we don’t inform when we do a restaurant review.)
-All along the dinner the crew took great care of me and I felt super comfortable instantly.
+All along the dinner, the crew took great care of me, and I felt instantly comfortable.

-Starting with the right drink is always important.
-The cocktail list is very unique with a long list of artisan cocktails so I had to try and so should you.
-I started with ‘The Faithful Scotman’ one of their many fun cocktails (320 baht).
-Later allowed myself another recommendation: a ‘Mangoretto’ cocktail (280 baht).
-They were both perfectly mixed and therefore a little naughty on the side: alcohol was quite discreet but in the right amount… which often means there is more alcohol than you think in it!
+Starting with the right drink is always right.
+The cocktail list is unique with a long list of artisan cocktails so I had to try and so should you.
+I started with ‘The Faithful Scotsman’ one of their many fun cocktails (320 baht).
+I later allowed myself another recommendation: a ‘Mangoretto’ cocktail (280 baht).
+They were both perfectly mixed and therefore a little naughty on the side: alcohol was quite discreet but in the right amount, which often means there is more alcohol than you think in it!
 Bampot Kitchen also keeps an excellent wine list.

-As a starter I was recommended to try the feta, cucumber and fennel salad (300 baht).
-It was simply perfect.
-A simple yet complex mix of tastes and textures combined in one dish.
-If you are familiar with modern cuisine, you will know instantly what I mean.
-If you are not, maybe Bampot is a good place to start.
+As a starter, I was recommended to try the feta, cucumber and fennel salad (300 baht).
+It was just perfect — a simple yet sophisticated mix of tastes and textures combined in one dish.
+If you are familiar with modern cuisine, you will know what I mean.
+If you are not, maybe Bampot is an excellent place to start.